Polícia de Segurança Pública: History

 Between 1760 and 1780, chaos persisted.
 By decree, on 18 January 1780, Queen Maria I of Portugal named the old Criminal Judge for the Bairro do Castelo de S. Jorge, Diogo Inácio de Pina Manique, Intendente-Geral.
 Instructed in laws at the University of Coimbra, he became a powerful chief: he began by expunging the police services of criminal elements, and took advantage of all laws to arrest all criminals or suspects in the Alfama, Mouraria, Bairro Alto and Madragoa, reorganizing the services and bringing a level of respectability to the department.

-Around the same time, the Guarda Real de Polcia (Police Royal Guar') was founded on 25 December 1801, a militarized cavalry corps.
+Around the same time, the Guarda Real de Polícia (Police Royal Guard) was founded on 25 December 1801, a militarized cavalry corps.
 While correctional "houses" were established, the Polícia Sanitária (Sanitary Police) was established to curb prostitution.
 The Casa Pia de Lisboa was founded to collect abandoned children.
 As the Police Royal Guard was overwhelmed with customs supervision, the Guarda das Barreiras was created, later to be replaced by the Guarda das Alfândegas (Customs Guard).
 In 1808 the General Loison, at the behest of the Quartermaster-General of the Royal Guard Police, established a Polícia Secreta (Secret Police).
 In 1823, the Liberal government established the Guarda Nacional (National Guard) and on 23 June 1824, a new secret police was reestablished, the Polícia Preventiva (Preventative Police force).
 On 21 August 1826 the Guarda Real de Polícia was discontinued.

 On 8 November 1833, the position of Intendente-Geral was discontinued with José António Maria de Sousa e Azevedo.
 All the services of the police, from this period, were transferred to the prefects (later civil governors), of which the Prefect of the Province of Estremadura, Bento Pereira do Carmo, stands out.
 The police prerogatives of this position remained temporary and territorial, influenced by prefects, general administrators and later civil governors.
 On 18 April 1835, the kingdom was divided into 17 administrative districts, with a civil governor for each district, and divided into municipalities, civil parishes and ecclesiastical parishes.
 The civil governors were responsible for public security.

 During a period of political confusion caused by the Liberal Wars, the Guarda Real de Polícia was substituted by the Guarda Municipal (Municipal Guard), currently represented by the GNR, then created by Pereira do Carmo.
 In this entanglement of police institutions, many times contradictory, the Guarda Nacional was dissolved in 1846.
 Yet, the inconsistency of public security resulted in the 22 February 1838 law, that created a corps to maintain public security in each of the administrative districts of the country.
 Until this period, the laws, decrees and dispatches that were published provided better results in thefts and murders.
 The guards and judges, however, felt they were betrayed by threats and reprisals, which resulted in a demoralization of the profession.
 To remedy this situation, King Luis ordered the publication of a law that founded a corps of civil police (2 July 1867).
 With the formation of the Corpo de Polícia Civil, the foundations were laid for creating the Public Security Police.